Michael-Nunley/4dsphere-probability/README.md

 <video src='https://github.com/Michael-Nunley/4dsphere-probability/raw/refs/heads/main/media/3b1b.mp4' width=180/></video>

-With 15 threads, running one million times each, I got a decent result.
+With 15 threads, running one billion times each, I got a decent result.
 It took a while though.
 This could be optimized, but why bother?
 This is not a useful thing to calculate in this way.
 ```
 $ rustup run stable cargo run
    Compiling probability4d v0.1.0